 Great leaders take care of themselves and should never be apologetic for scheduling their own professional development, family commitments, personal rewards.
 Yes, personal/professional goals could be put on the calendar but it’s most important in July to schedule the things that will feed your soul.

-2. A parent compliment
+2. A parent compliment or gift

 Hold it, read it, sleep with it, frame it, keep it in a jar – whatever!
 The important thing is to capture it and own it.
 Educational leaders don’t hear nearly enough from parents when they are doing a great job, so the times they do hear something should be captured and valued.